 By Alphonso Peluso and his Spring 2014 IIT Architecture Students Joseph Bertucci, Cecilia Campos, Dijon Dunmore, Xinyun Huang, Jared James, Ryan Kim, Dakotah Lucas, Jeffrey McQuiston, Nick Rienstra, Teresita Pineda, John Seaman & Jeffrey Wigen

 The FIBERwave PAVILION was designed and built as part of a student-based design research studio.
 Carbon fiber was used because when coated with epoxy it can become as hard as steel, and added layers enhance its strength.
 It offers designers great control over structural properties and is incredibly lightweight.

 A total of six male molds were eventually made allowing six carbon fiber panels to be made per day.
 Once all the panels were made they were trimmed, sanded and finished.
 To precisely trim the 90 panels a foam mold that matched the six male molds was made.
 The carbon fiber panels were placed one at a time over the foam mold and the CNC machine trimmed and drilled holes in the panel (Photo 7).
-Next the top, bottom and edges of the panels were sanded using waterproof sandpaper (Photo 8).

 As a last minute design decision several panels were selected to be painted bright yellow using exterior house paint.
-The painted panels along with remaining panels were finished with a clear coat waterproof sealer.
+The painted panels along with remaining panels were finished with a clear coat of waterproof sealer.